Stein's method for diffusive limit of queueing processes: Proof of Theorem

-Regarding the second term on the right-hand side of \eqref{Conditioning of Z^n}, fix $n\in\N$ and observe that $F$ is in particular bounded, so there exists a constant $c$ such that But $\pr{T > \tau_0^n}$ tends to 0 with exponential speed from Theorem 11.9 of \cite{shwartz_large_1995}: if $\rho<1$, for any $x>0$ and any $y<0$
+Regarding the second term on the right-hand side of \eqref{Conditioning of Z^n}, observe that $F$ is in particular bounded, so there exists a constant $c'$ such that for all $n\in\N^*$, But $\pr{T > \tau_0^n}$ tends to 0 with exponential speed from Theorem 11.9 of \cite{shwartz_large_1995}: if $\rho<1$, for any $x>0$ and any $y<0$,